Eddio0141/UniTAS/README.md

 # VR Support
 I haven't planned for VR support currently

+# L2CPP Support
+Depends on BepInEx's progress on it

 # Important TODOs
 - Separate tool to set up the TAS tool for a unity game
 - Integrate BepInEx to project
 - Build script or something to build everything properly
 - A way to handle additional unity patches which is a dependency not included by default
-- l2cpp support
 - TAS GUI
 - Template for unity version
 - Check if I need netstandard2.1
-- Each unity version needs to build for netstandard2.0, net46, net35. [read this](https://docs.microsoft.com/en-us/nuget/create-packages/multiple-target-frameworks-project-file).
+- Each unity version might need to build for netstandard2.0, net46, net35. [read this](https://docs.microsoft.com/en-us/nuget/create-packages/multiple-target-frameworks-project-file).
 - What to do with additional unity dependencies?
 Currently 2021.2.14 has UnityEngine.UI required but maybe can get away with trying to bind
 - Not sure if different net versions needs to be built and supported for each unity version support
 - Not sure if UnityEngine.UI exists in other games with same game version

+# Version support
+- 2021.2.14
+  - [x] .NET Standard 2.1
+  - [x] .NET Standard 2.0
+  - [ ] .NET Framework 4.6
+  - [ ] .NET Framework 3.5
+- 2018.4.25
+  - [ ] .NET Standard 2.0
+  - [ ] .NET Framework 4.6
+  - [x] .NET Framework 3.5

+# Supported games
+- "It Steals"
+  - 12.4

 # Adding unity version support
 // TODO create template